 Setting Description Sets if to awake the system at a defined moment.
-Options available are Enabled and Disabled (default).
+Doptions available are Enabled and Disabled (default).
 Enable this feature to awake the system at a defined moment in time.
 When enabled, the following settings become available: Setting Description Wake System with Fixed Time Wake up hour Defines the (hour) time to awake the system. • 0 to 23 configurable.
 Wake up minute Defines the (minute) time to awake the system. • 0 to 59 configurable.
-Wake up secon Defines the (second) time to awake the system. • 0 to 59 configurable.
+Wake up second Defines the (second) time to awake the system. • 0 to 59 configurable.
 Sets if to awake the system some time in the future.
-Doptions available are Enabled and Disabled (default).
-Wake System with Dynamic Time Enable this feature Enable this feature to awake the system some time from now.
-When enabled, the following setting becomes available: Setting Description Wake up minute increase Defines how long from now to awake the system.
+Doptions available are Enabled and Disabled (d Enable this feature to awake the system som now.
+When enabled, the following setting become e Enabled and Disabled (default). to awake the system some time from with Dynamic Setting Description Time Wake up minute increase Defines how long from now to awake the system.
 1 to 5 minutes configurable.